A Comprehensive Guide to Paying Off Your Student Loans

 What about private loans?

 If private student loan debt is your problem, explore consolidating your loans to get more favorable interest rates and more manageable lower monthly payments.
-Check out websites like sofi.com and simpletuition.com, as well as a number of credit unions who may offer better terms to consider.
+Check out websites like sofi.com and simpletuition.com, as well as a number of credit unions that may offer better terms to consider.
 I encourage you to work with your current lender as well as other institutions to get the most favorable terms.

 CAUTION: Companies out there will make claims they can wipe out your debt if you pay them a fee.
 DO NOT fall victim to deals that sound too good to be true.
 If it sounds too good to be true, it probably is!